tklepzig/tklepzig/README.md

 ### Welcome! 👋

 ...
-I'll add more things here once I've got some good ideas 😎
+I'll add more things here once I've got some good ideas what to add 😎

 <!--
 **tklepzig/tklepzig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.